 The organisation addresses a wide range of international and domestic policy issues.
 Broad themes from social cohesion to governance to sustainable development to international taxation to transport security to biotechnology to measuring development aid are analyzed by the OECD and debated by delegates representing the members.

 The OECD grew out of the organisation set up by the United States, Canada and European countries to coordinate the Marshall Plan.
 In 1961, 19 countries, including Canada signed the Convention to create the OECD to assist governments in achieving economic growth and development.
 Over the last 40 years the OECD's membership and scope has grown considerably.

 At the 2007 OECD Ministerial meeting, OECD members took a bold decision to enlarge the Organisation's membership and increase relations with the major emerging emerging economies.
-Chile, Slovenia, Israel and Estonia have joined the Organization in 2010.
-Whereas Costa Rica and Lituania are undergoing technical reviews as part of the accession process, the Russian one is postponed until further decision since the Council decision of March 2014 following the annexion of Crimea by the Russian Federation.
+Chile, Slovenia, Israel and Estonia have thus joined the Organization in 2010.
+On 2 June 2016, the OECD Council decided to invite Latvia to become the 35th member country of the Organization.
+Whereas Costa Rica, Colombia and Lituania are undergoing technical reviews as part of the accession process, the Russian one is postponed until further decision since the Council decision of March 2014 following the annexion of Crimea by the Russian Federation.
 The OECD is also increasing its global reach by building partnerships with China, India, Brazil, Indonesia and South Africa.

 Over the last decade the OECD has also collaborated increasingly with civil society.
 Business, non-governmental organisations, labour groups, academia and media work closely with the OECD and benefit from its expertise.